 - As soon as it turns a beautiful amber colour pour it into your custard dish.

 - There is loads of beautiful caramel flavour still in the pan you used for caramelizing the sugar so pour your liquids into the pan along with the sugar and the salt and warm through stirring occasionally.
+Take your milk off the heat.

 - Now while your blender is running on low pour the milk mix into the blender through the feed tube/opening, stop running the blender as soon as it is all in.
+If you are not comfortable pouring while blending then just wait for your milk to cool to room temperature and pour it directly into the blender.

 - Pour the mixture into your caramel dish, you can remove the foam from the top.